jgc777/GitHubRepoAPI/README.md

 # GithubRepoAPI
 Get the github repos of a user, with more options.
 It doesn't want to show all the repos if they are more than 30.
 I'm working on a new version to fix this.
+## I know the appendRepos() works but I don't know if the API ones work.

 ## How to use it
  Just load [the script](./GitHubRepoAPI.js) and do `appendRepos(a, b);`.
 Check the Functions info down this page.